Advertise with Us!

 - SingleTask: This launch mode will always create a new task and push a new instance to the task as the root one.

-- SingleInstance: This launch mode is same as the SingleTask launch mode but the system doesn’t launch any new activities in the same task.
-In a scenario where a new activity is launched, it is launched in a separate task.
+- SingleInstance: This launch mode is the same as the SingleTask launch mode but the system doesn’t launch any new activities in the same task.
+In a scenario where the new activity is launched, it is launched in a separate task.